flutter/engine/ci/builders/README.md

 made during its design:

 * A build can be expressed as a set of independent sub-builds.
-* A sub-build can be defined as a sequence of gn, ninja, self contained test scripts, self contained generator scripts.
+* A sub-build can be defined as a sequence of a `gn` configuration step, a `ninja` build step, followed by self-contained test scripts, and self-contained generator scripts.
 All the elements are optional allowing to use gn+ninja without generators or generators without gn+ninja.
 * All the sub-builds required by a global generator are defined within the same configuration file.